 Mini Tex 3 Card Hold’em

 Mini Tex 3 Card Hold’em is a new poker game that uses the rules and game-play from the popular Texas Hold’em, and Three Card Poker.
 Read through our guide to Mini Tex and learn the rules, as well as the steps to playing a round of this card game.
-We show you the best casinos that you can play Mini Tex at, whether you are going to a brick-and-mortar or trying your luck online.
+We show you the best casinos that you can play Mini Tex at, whether you are going to a brick-and-mortar or trying your luck at online poker sites.
 Take your game to the next level, as our strategy section will tell you the optimum decisions as you play.

 Rather than playing against other players, Mini Tex has you play against the dealer.
 Create the best three card hand to win, by using 3 community cards and 2 pocket cards.This is the perfect game for Hold’em players, as it gives them a different way of playing the same game they already enjoy.
 Mini Tex has not become popular, but players can still find them in several casinos in the United States.
 The next step to becoming popular would be to take it to the online casinos, as there are dozens of three card poker variations available.